nickstella/model-fusion-curvature-analysis/README.md

 Step 1.
 Create a virtual environment and activate it `python -m venv .venv`

 Step 2.
+If you want to use PyTorch with CUDA, install PyTorch by following the instructions from [here](https://pytorch.org/get-started/locally/)

+Step 3.
 Install the Python requirements
 `pip install -r requirements.txt`

-Step 3.
+Step 4.
 Install the repository as a package
 `pip install -e .`

 ## Experiments